What to Send Someone Who Is Deployed

-Priority Mail packages take 10 to 14 days to reach their country of destination.
-Depending on where your service member is, more time may pass before the package is in his or her hands.
+Know the timeline.
+Priority mail packages typically take about 10 to 14 days to reach their country of destination.
+But depending on where your service member is, more time may pass before the package is in his or her hands.
 When choosing what to send, keep in mind possible delays as well as any climate extremes the package may be subjected to.

 Food and drink